Thank you to everyone who entered the competition. And the winners are...

 Again in The Time and the Place, Damian tells Claire:

 ‘If you asked Hector to name the objects on that table –’ He gestured to the table between the windows, on which the marble bust sat along with a glass vase, a blue and white ceramic dish in the shape of a leaf, and a little china bird – ‘he might get the bust of Aristotle, but that’s it.
 The knick-knacks aren’t really on his radar.’
-This little Georgian pickle dish is what I was thinking of here.
-For a chance to win it, again send me a message using the Contact page form, this time telling me where your favourite place in Pitfourie is, and why. |
+This little Georgian pickle dish is what I was thinking of here. |